Skip to content

 Pathogenesis has been linked to a deficiency of many neurotransmitters, including serotonin, ketamine, and dopamine.
 Dopamine-related symptoms such as the lack of motivated behavior and lack of pleasure in things they usually enjoy are major complaints of those with depression and loved ones.
 This has been observed in an experiment done by a group of scientists published in the journal Nature [2].

-Although the first line of treatment for depression revolves around increasing serotonin levels in the body via Selective Serotonin Reuptake Inhibitors (SSRI), Dopamine Reuptake Inhibitors such as Bupropion is also used to treat depression.
+Although the first line of treatment for depression revolves around increasing serotonin levels in the body via Selective Serotonin Reuptake Inhibitors (SSRI), Dopamine Reuptake Inhibitors such as Bupropion are also used to treat depression.

 Psychosis & Schizophrenia

 Naturally occurring abnormally high levels of dopamine in the body are observed in psychosis and schizophrenia.
-Therefore, the treatment for these disorders is targeted to
+Therefore, the treatment for these disorders is targeted to inhibit dopamine at a receptor level.
+Both typical and atypical antipsychotics work this way.

 ADHD – Attention Deficit Hyperactive Disorder

-One of the the many roles of dopamine in the body is to increase attention, concentration, and focus.
+One of the many roles of dopamine in the body is to increase attention, concentration, and focus.
 A method of treating ADHD is with medications that increase the effectiveness of dopamine.

 Parkinson’s Disease and Other Neurodegenerative Disorders